 Run Disk Utility to check if the disk is in good health.
 As I had recovered my data I did a format of my disk and did a fresh install of Mac OS X Lion.
 The setup will be downloaded from the internet after checking that you have a genuine account.

 Finally my system was back running Mac OS X Lion (10.8).
 I was able to restore all my purchases and other apps via App Store and even did upgrade to Mac OS X 10.10 Yosemite and things seem to be working fine.

-- Java location in Mac OS X
+- Spell check not working in Gmail : Mac OS X

 - Mac OS X Error: Could not create the Java Virtual Machine

 - Transfer files between Android and Mac OS X using usb cable

 - Mac Studio Display Buzzing sound from the Monitor

 - Kill or force quit stuck application or process in Mac OS X

 - Take Screenshot on Mac OS X (Keyboard Shortcuts)

 - vi undo redo command [Examples]